 Step 2: Install the M.2 SSD into Your PS5

-Installing the SSD requires a bit more technical skill than formatting an external drive, but following these steps will make the process straightforward:
+Installing the SSD requires a bit more technical skill than formatting an external drive.
+Following these steps will make the process straightforward:

 - Power off your PS5 and unplug it from the power source.